Horse Insurance35% off

 Whether you're a casual horse rider, or participate in competitions, owning and caring for a horse is a very expensive responsibility.

 But with the proper equine insurance, you can rest assured that all of your investments are financially protected.
-This includes not only the health of your four-legged friend, but also your trailer or horsebox and the people around you.
+This includes not only the health of your four-legged friend, but also your trailer and the people around you.

 Choosing the right equestrian insurance will depend on your specific situation, as well as the age of your animal.
 Here at E&L® we offer a variety of options for you to choose from, ensuring you get the cover you need, without having to pay too much.